The Meaning of Love the Lord Your God

 “‘The second is this: ‘Love your neighbour as yourself.’
 There is no commandment greater than these.”
 Mark 12:31 (NIV)

 Not only does the Bible command you to love God, but to love your neighbor as well.
-Now, this other commandment does not literally imply your physical neighbor (although they are included).
+Now, the meaning of the second commandment in the New Testament does not literally imply your physical neighbor (although they are included).
 It implies that you shall love every single person around you - no matter who they are.

 It is no secret though, that the second of the two commandments can be a little trickier sometimes.
 Sometimes it can be difficult to love your neighbor.